dsreecharan/FindMyCareer/README.md

 # FindMyCareer
-AI-Powered Career Path Finder for Students
+AI-Powered Career Path Finder for Students.

 As students in Grade 10, Intermediate (+1/+2), or Pre-University levels approach critical decisions about their future, choosing the right career path can be overwhelming.
 With the vast number of career options available, many students struggle to understand their own strengths, interests, and how they align with potential professions.
 The lack of personalized career guidance tailored to individual psychological profiles and preferences often leads to confusion and indecision.